Jaycode88/veg-centric-msp3/README.md

     -  Depending on the user's role and session status, the Nav Bar & Dropdown provide a set of relevant links for easy navigation

+    - The Naviagtion bar was created with [Materialize](https://materializecss.com/)

 ![screenshot](static/documentation/navigation.webp)

  - #### Footer Bar